 The key is to stick to the decluttering plan and not get pulled in different directions.
 If you tend to be scattered, your best bet for success is to create a plan and stick to it.
 Sticking with a project can be difficult for those of us who are scattered.
 We see something else that needs tending to and leave the first project unfinished.
 In the end very little is completed.

-Focus your decluttering efforts
+You should focus your decluttering efforts

 You need to get ultra focused and concentrate your efforts to one thing at a time to get that amazing, decluttered and organized home you have been dreaming of.
 Think of your decluttering and organizing plan as a road map that will help you reach your destination.
 It is a list of broad goals which are broken down into their smallest parts.